jupyter-server/gateway_provisioners/docs/source/developers/kernel-launcher.md

 ### Signal Event

-The signal event is of the form `{"signum": n}` where the string `'signum'` indicates a signal event and `'n'` is an integer specifying the signal number to send to the kernel.
-Typically, the value of 'n' is `2` representing `SIGINT` and used to interrupt any current processing.
+The signal event is of the form `{"signum": n}` where the string `'signum'` indicates a signal event and `n` is an integer specifying the signal number to send to the kernel.
+Typically, the value of `n` is `2` representing `SIGINT` and used to interrupt any current processing.
 As more kernels adopt a message-based interrupt approach, this will not be as common.
 Gateway Provisioners also use this event to perform its `poll()` implementation by sending `{"signum": 0}`.
 Raising a signal of 0 to a process is a common way to determine the process is still alive.